 TO MAIN KANNON PAGE

-The list of the 28 varies.
-For example, the Gods of Wind and Thunder (Fuujin and Raijin) were added to the group in later years.
-Life-size statues of all 28 are housed at Sanjusangendo (Kyoto), where they guard the principal statue of the seated Senju Kannon (11-feet tall).
+These 28 deities protect those who believe in Senju Kannon (Kannon of 1000 Hands/Arms).
+They appear in the Tang period (7th to 9th centuries) in Chinese translations of texts devoted to Kannon.
+In Japan, the list of the 28 varies among temples and sects.
+The Gods of Wind & Thunder (Fūjin 風神 and Raijin 雷神) were added to the group in later years.
+Life-size statues of all 28 (dated to the mid-13th century) are housed at Sanjūsangendō 三十三間堂 in Kyoto, where they guard the principal statue of the seated Senju Kannon (11-feet tall).
 The temple also features 1,000 standing statues of the Senju Kannon.
-The group is not worshipped as an independent object of devotion, but it does appear often in paintings.
-The below list comes from Sanjusangendo in Kyoto.
+The group of 28 is not worshipped as an independent object of devotion, but it does appear often in paintings.
+The below list comes from Sanjūsangendō in Kyoto (aka Myō-hō-in, Renge Ō-in 妙法院蓮華王院).
+In sculpture, extant examples of the 28 Nijūhachi Bushū are rare.
+Notable examples include Sanjūsangendō 三十三間堂 in Kyoto, Jōroku-ji Temple 丈六寺 in Shiga, and Kōfuku-ji Temple 興福寺 in Nara (only eight of the 28 are extant at Kōfuku-ji).

 1